ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

  module load apps/plink/1.90
 ```

 TODO: By default **plink1.9** reads 23 pairs of chromosomes.
-However, wolves have 39 pairs.
+However, wolves have 78 chromosomes arraged in 39 pairs.
 We need to use the option `--allow-extra-chr` and set the chromosome number to 39.

 ```sh
 plink --vcf wolf.vcf --allow-extra-chr --chr-set 39 --make-bed --out wolf